 Labeling in line with EN 50419 for disposal of electrical and electronic equipment after the product has come to the end of its service life.

 For more information, see the product user manual, chapter "Disposal".

 Labeling in line with directive 2006/66/EC for disposal of batteries after they have come to the end of their service life.

-For more information, see the R&S FPL1000 user manual, chapter "Disposal".
+For more information, see the product user manual, chapter "Disposal".

-Korea Certification Class A
+Korea certification class A